SunDevilRocketry/sdec/README.md

 <p>Usage: sol [SUBCOMMAND] -[OPTION] [INPUTS]</p>
 <p>Subcommands: </p>
 <p>sol on </p>
-<p>Description: Asserts the acutate solenoid signal of the MCU to return the solenoid to its default state.
+<p>Description: Asserts the acutate solenoid signal of the MCU to supply power to the solenoid.
 The open/close state of the solenoid depends on whether the attached solenoid is normally open or closed.ctuates a solenoid. </p>
 <p>Options:
     <ul>
         <li> -n [SOLENOID]: Assert the SOL[SOLENOID] signal.
 Actuates solenoid number [SOLENOID].
 Valid [SOLENOID]